codingMustache/codingMustache/README.md

 ## Daily Trivia

-The C programming language was created by this American computer scientist.
+Which of these is not a layer in the OSI model for data communications?
- 1. Tim Berners Lee
+ 1. Connection Layer
- 2. al-Khwārizmī
+ 2. Transport Layer
- 3. Willis Ware
+ 3. Physical Layer
- 4. Dennis Ritchie
+ 4. Application Layer

 <details>
   <summary>Answer</summary>
-  Dennis Ritchie
+  Connection Layer
 </details>